mamewotoko/malarm_scirocco_test/README.md

 # malarm_scirocco_test - UI test of malarm application
 ## What is this?

-This is a UI test of malarm using scirocco and Robotium library.
+This is a UI test of malarm using Scirocco and Robotium library.

-TODO: update following sections... -------------
-## How to clone: TODO: update
+## How to clone
 1. Clone malarm
     git clone git://github.com/mamewotoko/malarm.git malarm
-2. In cloned directory, clone submoudle cd malarm git submodule init git submodule update
+2. In the cloned directory, clone submoudle cd malarm git submodule init git submodule update
-3. malarm_test is cloned in test/malarm_test directory.
+3. malarm_scirocco_test is cloned in test/malarm_scirocco_test directory.
+4. put local.propeties file which specifes sdk.dir
+5. Download robotium-solo-xx.jar and scirocco_2.0.jar file
+ e.g. execute libs/setup.sh in lib directory

 ## How to run:
-1. Download robotium-solo-xx.jar and scirocco_2.0.jar file
- e.g. execute libs/setup.sh in lib directory

-2. Put robotium-solo-xx.jar into libs directory
-3. Deploy Malarm application

-Malarm source repository: git://github.com/mamewotoko/malarm.git
+### Eclipse

-4. Start eclipse and add libs/robotium-solo-xx.jar into build path
+4. Start eclipse and add libs/robotium-solo-xx.jar and scirocco_2.0.jar into build path
-5. Build
+5. Build (Run as Android JUnit test?)
-6. Run as Android JUnit test
+6. Run as Scirocco JUnit Test
+7. report.html is located in the scirocco directory

+### ant
+1. Connect device using USB cable or start android emulator
+2. Build debug apk and install it by the following command line ant debug install
-## How to start testing from the command line
+3. Start testing by the following command line ant test
-Run this application via Eclipse as "Scirocco JUnit Run"
+4. Screen shot is stored in scricco directory of SD card of target device

 ## TODO
-- Configure as submodule of malarm_test
-- Update this document
+- get memory info?

 ## memo
-- command line from build to test ant debug ant installd test
 - monkey test (random UI test) adb shell monkey -p com.mamewo.malarm24 -v 10000
 - EMMA (code coverage)